hscrocha/ParkingLotExampleJS/README.md

 ## Installing the Components

-To install all the necessary components for this project, you need to use the following:
+After cloning the repo, you need to install all the necessary components (libraries) for this project to run.
+Before anything you need to use the following command line on console/terminal:

 ```
 npm install